omeka/omeka-s-enduser/docs/modules/csvimport.md

 The next page of the Importer has two tabs:

 #### Basic Import Settings
-has the following fields, none of which are required:
+This tab has the following fields, none of which are required:

 - *Comment*: make a note on the import.
 - *Resource Template*: select a resource template from the drop-down menu to apply to the imported items
 - *Class*: select a class from the drop-down menu to apply to the imported items